Kartikei-12/Connect-N/README.md

 [@Kartikei Mittal](https://github.com/Kartikei-12)

-## You are wanted
+## Help Needed

-Looking for any algorithm which may be useful for designing AI for turn based games with more than two players.
+* Looking for any algorithm which may be useful for designing AI for turn based games with more than two players.
+* Looking for a front end developer for making API front end for web and android.

 ## Additional Resources